ellakoa/postcard-poem/content/posts/hold-onto-your-hats.md

   took to task the wild torment
   compelling the winds to relent.

-  With a mischievous sigh
+  With a mischievous sigh,
-  the winds wave goodbye.
+  the winds waved goodbye.
-  The clouds trail the winds
+  The clouds trailed the winds
-  The winds, for now, have given in.
+  The winds, for now, gave in.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-